SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7780TSM.md

 This page contains three tables:

 - The **Input Control Table** displays general information about each input: the **IP Mode, the IP Address, the Port Number,** different **Bit Rates, ...**
-- **Input Monitor Table** shows data for parameterssuch as the **Input state, Number of Programs, Number of know PIDs, TS ID, Network ID, ...**
+- **Input Monitor Table** shows data for parameters such as the **Input state, Number of Programs, Number of know PIDs, TS ID, Network ID, ...**
 - The **MDI Monitor Table** displays data regarding the MDI.
 The table has nine columns and displays the **Delay Factor, Media Loss Rate,** their limites, maximums and ideals.

 ### Output